publiccodeyml/publiccode.yml/schema.md

 be hosted on a video sharing website that supports the [oEmbed](https://oembed.com) standard; popular options are YouTube and Vimeo.

+### Key `description/[lang]/awards`

+* Type: array of strings

+An list of awards won by the software.

+## Section `legal`

+### Key `legal/license`

+* Type: string
+* Presence: mandatory
+* Example: `"AGPL-3.0-or-later"`

+This string describes the license under which the software is distributed.
+The string must contain a valid SPDX expression, referring to one (or multiple) open-source license.
+Please refer to the [SPDX documentation](https://spdx.org/licenses/) for further information.

+### Key `legal/mainCopyrightOwner`

+* Type: string
+* Presence: optional
+* Example: "City of Amsterdam"

+This string describes the entity that owns the copyright on "most" of the code in the repository.
+Normally, this is the line that is reported with the copyright symbol at the top of most files in the repo.

+It is possible to list multiple owners if required so, using an English sentence.
+It is also possible to informally refer to a community of group of people like "Linus Torvalds and all Linux contributors".

+In case it is not possible to name a main copyright owner, it is possible to omit this key; in those cases, if the repo has a authors file, you can point to it through `legal/authorsFile`.

+### Key `legal/repoOwner`

+* Type: string
+* Presence: mandatory
+* Example: "City of Amsterdam"

+This string describes the entity that owns this repository; this might or might not be the same entity who owns the copyright on the code itself.
+For instance, in case of a fork of the original software, the `repoOwner` is probably different from the `mainCopyrightOwner`.

+### Key `legal/authorsFile`

+* Type: string (path to file)
+* Presence: optional
+* Example: "doc/AUTHORS.txt"

+Some open-source softwares adopt a convention of identify the copyright holders through a file that lists all the entities that own the copyright.
+This is common in projects strongly backed by a community where there are many external contributors and no clear single/main copyright owner.
+In such cases, this key can be used to refer to the authors file, using a path relative to the root of the repository.

+## Section `maintenance`

+This section provides information on the maintenance status of the software, useful to evaluate whether the software is actively developed or not.

+### Key `maintenance/type`

+* Type: enumerate
+* Presence: mandatory
+* Values: `"internal"`, `"contract"`, `"community"`, `"none"`

+This key describes how the software is currently maintained.
+* `"internal"` means that the software is internally maintained by the repository owner.
+* `"contract"` means that there is a commercial contract that binds an entity to the maintenance of the software;
+* `"community"` means that the software is currently maintained by one or more people that donate their time to the project;
+* `"none"` means that the software is not actively maintained.

+### Key `maintenance/contractor`

+* Type: string
+* Presence: mandatory if the software maintenance type is `"contract"`
+* Example: `"Private Company Ltd"`

+In case the maintainance is carried through a contract, this is the name of the contractor.

+### Key `maintenance/contractorWebsite`

+* Type: URL
+* Presence: optional (if there is a maintenance)

+This key points to the maintainer website, if it is a contractor.
+It can either point to the main institutional website, or to a more project-specific page or website.

+### Key `maintenance/until`

+* Type: date (YYYY-MM-DD)
+* Presence: mandatory if the software maintenance type is `"contract"`
+* Example: 2019-07-01

+In case of a maintenance, this key must contain the date at which the maintenance is going to end.
+In case of community maintenance, the value should not be more than 2 years in the future, and thus will need to be regularly updated as the community continues working on the project.

+### Key `maintenance/contacts`

+* Type: List of Contacts (see below)
+* Presence: mandatory

+One or more contacts maintaining this software.

+This key describes the entity or entities that are currently maintaining the software.
+All contacts need to be a physical person, not a company or an organization. if somebody is acting as a representative of an institution, it must be listed within the `affiliation` of the contact.

+Do not specify the software owner or an administrative contact unless it is technically involved with the maintenance of the product as well.

+## Section `localisation`
+This section is fully optional, and is only meant to include the translation of user-visible strings.

 ## Section `classification`